ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

-   the preparation process is complete: either `state == Rejected()`, in which case the Leader rejects the report and removes it from the candidate set; or `state == Finished(out_share)`, in which case preparation is complete and the Leader stores the output share for use in the collection sub-protocol
+   the preparation process is complete: either `state == Rejected()`, in which case the Leader rejects the report and removes it from the candidate set; or `state == Finished(out_share)`, in which case preparation is complete and the Leader stores the output share for use in the collection interaction
    {{collect-flow}}.

 1. Else if the type is "reject", then the Leader rejects the report and removes